Oceanography

 2 / 14

-2. The average salinity of ocean water is
+2. The most important source of iodine and potash in ocean water is

 3 / 14